Raspberry Mascarpone Cake

 - White chocolate mascarpone icing: Place the broken white chocolate in a small bowl over a pan of hot simmering water (double boiler) stirring occasionally until melted.

 - In a large bowl, whisk the mascarpone and butter until smooth and creamy.
+Then add the melted white chocolate and mix again until smooth.

 - Separately, whisk the cream until it forms soft peaks and then add it to the mascarpone mix with the icing sugar and whisk until combined.